-, should the technology in question be used for combat purposes.
-Often a Made In Country X
+Compare Walking Techbane, when it's the user's fault that the gadget breaks.
+See also Infinity -1 Sword, should the technology in question be used for combat purposes.
+Often a Made in Country X product.

 - In the very first episode of Medabots, Ikki felt this way about Medabee because he wouldn't start up during a battle.
 Medabee later on paid him back for the insult...violently.